Mickey Matthews

-Michael Chester "Mickey" Matthews (born November 8, 1953) is a former American football coach.
+Michael Chester "Mickey" Matthews (born November 8, 1953) is an American former football coach.
 He served as the head football coach at James Madison University (JMU) from 1999 to 2013, compiling a record of 109–71.
 Matthews coached the 2004 James Madison Dukes football team to an NCAA Division I-AA Football Championship.

 Early coaching career

 Matthews started his coaching career as an assistant coach at Lamar Consolidated High School, in Texas, working with offensive backs.
 During the 1978 season, he joined Kansas State University, as an assistant coach.
 During the 1980 and 1981 seasons, he served as the defensive coordinator at his alma mater, West Texas State—now known as West Texas A&M University.
 From 1982 to 1985, he was an assistant coach at the University of Texas at El Paso (UTEP).
 In the following 1986 season, he worked at the University of Houston as a defensive backs coach.
 In the 1987 season, he held that same position at Texas Christian University (TCU).
 During the 1988 and 1989 seasons, he coached at Southwest Texas State University—now known as Texas State University.
 From 1990 to 1995, he served as the assistant head coach at Marshall University.
 From 1996 to 1998 he coached defensive backs and linebackers at the University of Georgia.
 The Georgia Bulldogs won two bowl games during his tenure.
-At Georgia, Matthews coached Champ Bailey, a consensus selection to the 1998 College Football All-America Team and the Washington Redskins first-round choice in the 1999 NFL Draft.
+At Georgia, Matthews coached Champ Bailey, a consensus selection to the 1998 College Football All-America Team and the Washington Redskins first-round choice in the 1999 NFL draft.
 Matthews left Georgia in January 1999 to become the defensive coordinator at Baylor University, but resigned two months later to take the head coaching position at James Madison University.